Glorious 39

-Glorious 39 is a 2009 British war thriller film written and directed by Stephen Poliakoff, starring Romola Garai, Bill Nighy, Julie Christie, Jeremy Northam, Christopher Lee, David Tennant, Jenny Agutter and Eddie Redmayne.
+Glorious 39 is a 2009 British war thriller film written and directed by Stephen Poliakoff, starring Romola Garai, Bill Nighy, Julie Christie, Jeremy Northam, Christopher Lee, David Tennant, Jenny Agutter, Eddie Redmayne and Charlie Cox.
 The film was released on 20 November 2009.

 On the eve of the Second World War, as the formidable Keyes family tries to uphold its traditional way of life, daughter Anne sees her life dramatically unravel when she stumbles upon secret recordings of the appeasement movement.

 Plot

 In present-day London, Michael Walton visits his older cousins, Walter and Oliver Page.
 Interested in family history, he asks them about his great-aunt, Anne Keyes, the sister of his grandmother, Celia.
 Anne, an actress, was the eldest of the three Keyes children.
 Desperate for children, her father, Sir Alexander, a Member of Parliament and mother, Maud, had adopted her.
 Maud subsequently gave birth to Ralph and Celia.
 Michael is curious to learn what happened to Anne, which leads Walter to reminisce about the summer of 1939 at the Keyes' estate in Norfolk.

 On Sir Alexander's birthday, Anne has prepared a table in the garden to celebrate.
-Anne's friend, the outspoken MP Hector and lover, the reserved Lawrence, are present for the festivities.
+Anne's friend, the outspoken MP Hector and her lover, the reserved Lawrence, are present for the festivities.
 When Sir Alexander arrives, he brings a guest, the quiet government employee Joseph Balcombe.
 During dinner, Hector rants about Britain's lack of action against Nazi Germany.
 It is later revealed that he has been one of those calling out for a new prime minister.
 The next day, while looking for a cat in one of the property's sheds, which are out of bounds as they are used for storing Sir Alexander's private papers, Anne finds gramophone records, labelled "Foxtrot".
 They prove to contain recorded meetings and telephone conversations.
 Sir Alexander reveals that he has allowed Balcombe to store government documents in the shed.

 Two weeks later, Anne is notified that Hector has been found dead from an apparent suicide.
 Anne wonders if Balcombe had anything to do with Hector's death.
 Sir Alexander brushes off the idea but offers to ask Balcombe to remove the records from the shed, which he promises to do the next day during a picnic.
 There, the picnickers go for a walk, leaving Anne to watch over the baby Oliver.
 She awakens to find Oliver and his pushchair missing.
 She follows his cries to no avail and she comes across young Walter and accuses him of playing a game.
 When the family returns, they search.
 Balcombe insists on searching with Anne through the lane even though she has already searched there, but they find him in his pushchair on a lane.
 Anne denies moving the baby, but the incident plants a seed of doubt about Anne's word.